 Examples of onscreen Auto-Pause notifications

 - If your printer determines that there is not enough material to complete a print, you will receive a notification.
 Each notification will present you with options to continue or go back.

 - If you choose to continue with the print, your printer will ask if you would like to continue with the Auto-Pause feature turned on or off.

 - If you choose to go back, you will be directed to the home screen.

 - If you choose to reload material and continue with the print, you can select the Resume option on your printer’s touchscreen.
-If there is enough material loaded to finish the print, the printer will resume printing; otherwise the printer will prompt you to go back or to enable the Auto-Pause feature again.
+If there is enough material loaded to finish the print, the printer will resume printing; otherwise, the printer will prompt you to go back or enable the Auto-Pause feature again.

 Resume and Continue Print After Auto-Pause

 Any time your printer resumes from a pause, it will check whether you have enough material to continue printing.